Tris-B/Expression2_TurretFramework/README.md

 ### Inputs

-To start, open the config.txt script in the Expression2 tool, this is the only file which you should have to modify.
+To get started with actual setup, open the config.txt script in the Expression2 tool, this is the only file which you should have to modify.
 Like any normal E2, we define the name and our inputs in the directives section (@name, @inputs etc.).

+You can set the @name directive of this chip to whatever you like, it has no effect on functionality.

 This E2 requires the following inputs to be provided.
+This is listed as inputs required per vehicle/chip and per turret and gun.
 Some of these are provided for you.

-For more information, click the the
+For more information, click the input names and types listed below to deploy the spoiler.

 ##### Per Vehicle/Chip:

+The only non-standard input here is ***Build***, it is provided for you and usage is extremely simple.
+Click the spoiler for some more info.

 - <details><summary>Vehicle Base - entity</summary>

-	>The base prop of your vehicle, this is what will be used to determine the forward orientation of your vehicle.
+	>	The base prop of your vehicle, this is what will be used to determine the forward orientation of your vehicle.
 	>
-	>Keep that in mind when your turret starts rotating the wrong way or something, ideally you want the base forward vector and turret forward vector to be aligned.
+	>	Keep that in mind when your turret starts rotating the wrong way or something, ideally you want the base forward vector and turret forward vector to be aligned.
 	>
-	>There is a turret angle offset you can adjust per turret, this is explained later.
+	>	There is a turret angle offset you can adjust per turret, this is explained later.

 </details>

-- <details><summary>Seat - entity</summary>
+- <details><summary>Seat/Pod - entity</summary>

-	>The seat which will control the turrets.
+	>	The seat which will control the turrets.
 	>
- 	>The chip will use the inputs from the driver of this seat.
+	>	The chip will use the inputs from the driver of this seat.

 </details>